 Mat-Su Drug Enforcement Team The Mat-Su Drug Enforcement team focuses on drug investigations within the Matanuska-Susitna region to include Palmer, Wasilla, Talkeetna, Glennallen, Valdez and Cordova.
 The team is comprised of one AST sergeant, two AST investigators, one Palmer Police Department officer, one Wasilla Police Department officer, an AST criminal justice technician and one member of the National Guard Counter Drug Support Program.
-The ABADE Mat-Su team works closely with Chief Russ Boatright of the Palmer Police Department and Chief Angella Long of the Wasilla Police Department as well as the uniformed patrol section of the Alaska State Troopers to educate, train, and support their efforts related to drug enforcement.
-This team's primary enforcement duties have shifted from marijuana cultivation to the investigation of clandestine methamphetamine laboratories.
-However, the Mat-Su region still comprises the bulk of marijuana related seizures throughout Alaska and has long been recognized as the primary area of marijuana cultivation and distribution in the state.
-In 2008, the Mat-Su team focused efforts on a number of long-term complex investigations.
-They successfully purchased numerous drugs from local dealers to include cocaine, heroin, and prescription pills.
-The Mat-Su team initiated 593 drug related cases in 2008 and filed 359 drug related criminal charges with the court system.
+The ABADE Mat-Su team works closely with Chief Russ Boatright of the Palmer Police Department and Interim Chief Larry Dickerson of the Wasilla Police Department as well as the uniformed patrol section of the Alaska State Troopers to educate, train, and support their efforts related to drug enforcement.
+This team is one of our most experienced teams.
+In 2009, the Mat-Su team attempted to balance their focus between a number of long-term complex investigations, with short term lower level distributers, successfully purchasing numerous drugs from local dealers to include marijuana, cocaine, heroin, and prescription pills.
+The Mat-Su team initiated 445 drug related cases in 2009 and filed 411 drug related criminal charges with the court system.
 Over the last few years the Mat-Su team has made a concerted effort to reduce the meth labs in the Mat-Su Valley.
-In 2008, some progress to that end was made by reducing the methamphetamine labs to only four and one methcathinone lab, the first of its kind found in Alaska.
-In 2008, as in many other urban communities throughout Alaska, heroin has proven to be one of the most prevalent drugs in the Mat-Su Valley.
-In 2008, 285.28 grams of heroin, more than \$100,000 worth, was seized by the Mat-Su Drug Enforcement Team.
+In 2009, utilizing the pseudoephedrine restrictions, the Mat-Su unit was able to locate and eradicate five clandestine labs.
+Of particular interest was the identification of what ABADE believe to be a potential new trend in Alaska and that is a single-pot methamphetamine cook. (see the Alaska trends page 32) In 2009, heroin continues to be one of the most prevalent drugs in the Mat-Su Valley.
+Approximately 109 grams of heroin was seized by the Mat-Su Drug Enforcement Team.
 When compared to the 16.3 grams seized in 2005, this clearly illustrates the resurgence of heroin into today's urban drug culture.
-In addition to the increase in the heroin trade the Mat-Su Valley continues to see numerous marijuana grows, ranging from relatively small grows of twenty plants to grows containing over five hundred plants.
-Second to only the Fairbanks area in the number of grows eradicated this year, these two areas are responsible for well over 75% of the grows eradicated statewide.
-In total for 2008, the Mat-Su Drug team seized more than \$5,372,000 worth of illegal narcotics from in and around the Mat-Su Valley.
+In addition to the increase in heroin the Mat-Su unit has also witness and continued increase in the Oxycontin/Oxycodone seized.
+In this calendar year the unit seized 1,265 dosage units averaging 80 mg per unit.
+In 2005, this number was 17 dosage units seized.
+In addition to the increase in the Oxycontin/Oxycodone and heroin trades, the Mat-Su Valley continues to see numerous marijuana grows, ranging from relatively small grows of twenty plants to grows containing over five hundred plants.
+Coupled with the Fairbanks area in the number of grows eradicated this year, these two areas are responsible for well over 77% of the grows eradicated statewide.
+In total for 2009, the Mat-Su Drug team seized more than \$6,207,153.90 worth of illegal narcotics from in and around the Mat-Su Valley.